CollaboRateMgmt/CollaboRate/README.md

 # The Process, and how it works
 The process solves 5 pain areas of desk-job industries especially IT, in novel ways:
 1. The process is the best because it exploits the principle 'many hands make light work'.
 The crowd themselves break down the project work, such that you can use the most number of crowd members.
-A [project governing body](https://github.com/sohrabsaran/CollaboRate/wiki/Project-Governing-Body) made up of one or more SPOCs ((Single Point of Contact)s) solves the resulting issue 'too many cooks spoil the broth'.
-However efforts needed from the project governing body are very small.
-The crowd does the maximum work possible, including [work breakdown review](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).
-The governing body does activities that are best done by trusted single point of contacts.
+A [project governing body](https://github.com/sohrabsaran/CollaboRate/wiki/Project-Governing-Body) consists of one or more SPOCs ((Single Point of Contact)s).
+This arrangement solves the resulting issue 'too many cooks spoil the broth'.
+Yet, efforts needed from the project governing body are very small.
+The crowd does the most work possible, including [work breakdown review](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).
+The governing body does activities best done by trusted single point of contacts.
 The governing body forms the core part of the organization or 'crowdsourcing vendor'.
-2. It defines a general-purpose and accurate measure of the smallest possible intellectual effort - the microtask.
+2. It defines a general-purpose and accurate measure of the smallest possible intellectual effort.
+We call this the microtask.
 Work measurement is very important for fairness and trust among all.
-You use the number of microtasks multiplied by a monetary value per microtask, to reward crowd members.
+You reward workers based on number of  microtasks, multiplied by money per microtask.
 You charge the customer based on the number of microtasks in the project.
 The project requirements form problem statements.
 A problem statement is less than (say) 300 words of standard business English.
 A micro-task is defined as breaking down a problem statement into 2 independent problem statements.
 By 'independent' we mean that child problem statements do not need to refer to each other or the parent problem statement.
 The CollaboRate tool helps to perform the microtask (work breakdown).
 A simple copy-paste feature eases creation of child problem statements.
 The tool will later provide more advanced features to validate the child problem statements.
 Microtasks are managed via any conventional bug tracking system.